generationmake/WSPRonArduinoDAC/README.md

 ## pin usage

-only the DAC pin of the Arduino is used, typically pin A0
+only the DAC pin of the Arduino is used, typically pin A0.

+PTT on pin D2, if needed.